reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 - Using DynamoDB module of Spring Data
 - Using Enhanced Client for DynamoDB

-Let us see some examples of using this two methods in the following sections.
+Let us see some examples of using these two methods in the following sections.

 ## Accessing DynamoDB with Spring Data
 The primary goal of the [Spring® Data](https://spring.io/projects/spring-data) project is to make it easier to build Spring-powered applications by providing a consistent framework to use different data access technologies.
 Spring Data is an umbrella project composed of many different sub-projects each corresponding to specific database technologies.